mapbox/vector-tile-py/README.md

 vector-tile-py
 ==============

-This library reads vector tiles and allows access to the layers and features.
+This library reads [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec) and allows access to the layers and features.

 It is only a very limited demo (only supports points) at this point and not a generic or multi-purpose library.